Final report for GS18-190

 Educational & Outreach Activities

 We provide regular consultation to our participating growers and keep them abreast of current on-farm SWD pest pressure and findings from our research.
-I presented preliminary SPLAT field findings (2018) at the Entomological Society of America Southeastern Branch annual meeting in March 2019 and discussed SWD trapping methods and efficacy at a University of Florida Doctor of Plant Medicine Program event called Natural Area Teaching Lab Trap Day.
+I presented preliminary HOOK field findings (2018) at the Entomological Society of America Southeastern Branch annual meeting in March 2019 and discussed SWD trapping methods and efficacy at a University of Florida Doctor of Plant Medicine Program event called Natural Area Teaching Lab Trap Day.
 2019 HOOK evaluation data will be presented at the Entomological Society of America national meeting in November 2019.

-Preliminary data suggests that SPLAT provides significantly better control of SWD larvae when added to the grower's standard management program compared to the grower’s standard only (control).
-Because SPLAT is applied to a localized area, specifically attractive to SWD, and utilizes an OMRI-approved reduced-risk insecticide, we believe it has a lower overall impact on non-target organisms, environmental health, and poses less health risk for farmers and farm employees compared to a traditional foliar spray.
-Because SPLAT provides added SWD control, growers will see higher yields and more stability in Florida's valuable, niche blueberry market.
-We also observed that biweekly SPLAT applications provide the same level of SWD larval control as weekly applications, which can save growers time, money, and labor.
+Data is inconclusive as to whether ACTTRA provides significantly better control of SWD larvae when added to the grower's standard management program.
+Because ACTTRA is applied to a localized area, specifically attractive to SWD, and utilizes an OMRI-approved reduced-risk insecticide, we believe it has a lower overall impact on non-target organisms, environmental health, and poses less health risk for farmers and farm employees compared to a traditional foliar spray.
+We suspect that growers will see higher yields and more stability in Florida's valuable, niche blueberry market.
+In 2018, we observed that biweekly ACTTRA applications provide the same level of SWD larval control as weekly applications, which can save growers time, money, and labor.

-Preliminary data (2018) from the attract-and-kill component of this project suggests that SPLAT is a tool that my advisor and I can recommend to growers for increased control of spotted wing drosophila (SWD) larvae.
+Preliminary data (2018) from the attract-and-kill component of this project suggests that ACTTRA is a tool that my advisor and I can recommend to growers for increased control of spotted wing drosophila (SWD) larvae.
 However, more field studies on both conventional and organic farms should be performed to confirm these findings.
 While researching the monitoring component of this project, I learned how to effectively deploy and service traps for SWD, identify and count SWD, and analyze trap data.
-In investigating the SPLAT component of this project, I learned the importance of a multi-faceted management program for sustainable blueberry production.
+In investigating the ACTTRA component of this project, I learned the importance of a multi-faceted management program for sustainable blueberry production.
 I also found that Florida's commercial blueberry farmers are eager to adopt emerging technologies that can reduce their insecticide use.